 After an initial conversation on the telephone, I offer a consultation interview which lasts 50 minutes.
 The consultation will provide an opportunity, for us both, to explore your difficulties and decide what is the best way forward and to see if we can work together.
 Sometimes we may meet more than once before deciding whether to begin therapy or not.
 There is no commitment to engage in therapy at this stage whether you want to proceed is entirely your decision.

 If we do agree to continue we would meet once a week for 50 minutes on an agreed day and time.
 It is difficult to predict how long therapy will last.
 Some focused difficulties are more suitable for short term therapy, which usually last 12 weeks, other difficulties are more suitable for long term therapy.
 We can discuss which option will suit you best at the initial consultation.
-I work from both Muswell Hill and East Finchley.
+I work both online and from both Muswell Hill and East Finchley.

 If you need any further information please visit my web site.